Connects: Alaska Highway, YT, to Alaska Highway, AK

-J 322 D 1.4 Dome Road leads 4.5 miles to Midnight Dome viewpoint of Dawson City and the Yukon and Klondike rivers (pictured below right).
+J 322 D 1.4 Dome Road leads 4.5 miles to Midnight Dome viewpoint of Dawson City and the Yukon and Klondike rivers (pictured below).

 Major attractions in Dawson City include: SS Keno National Historic Site, Dawson City Museum, Jack London Museum, Robert Service Cabin.
-Accommodations include: Downtown Hotel, The Eldorado Hotel, Klondike Kate’s Cabins & Restaurant, Bombay Peggy’s Victorian Inn & Pub, Bonanza Gold Motel, Westmark Inn and 5th Avenue Bed and Breakfast.
+Accommodations at Downtown Hotel, The Eldorado Hotel, Klondike Kate’s Cabins & Restaurant, Midnight Sun Hotel, Bonanza Gold Motel, Westmark Inn.
+Souvenirs, books and more at Maximilian’s Gold Rush Emporium on Front and Queen streets.
+Lectures, concerts, art exhibits and more at the Klondike Institute of Art & Culture, on the corner of Second Avenue and Princess Street.
 Camping at Gold Rush Campground RV Park, Dawson City RV Park & Campground and Bonanza Gold RV Park.
-RV/automotive service and repair, tires and emergency road service from Chief Isaac Mechanical, phone 867-993-6552.
-For Sandy McClintock, Registered Massage Therapist, phone 867-992-5222 or email.

 Miles from junction with the Alaska Highway near Whitehorse (J) is followed by miles from Dawson City (D) is followed by miles from Tetlin Junction (TJ).
 Tetlin Junction is the junction of the Taylor Highway with the Alaska Highway.

 J 323.4 D 0 TJ 175 Entrance/exit at end of First Ave./Front Street in Dawson City for George Black passenger/vehicle ferry (pictured below left) across Yukon River to/from Top of the World Highway (Yukon Highway 9) west to Alaska.
 This free government ferry operates from about mid-May to mid-October.